kkinnear/zprint/doc/graalvm.md

 minutes to run after that.

-When it completes, you will have `zprintm-0.4.11` (or whatever you chose to call it), and this is a native image which will run on MacOS __without__ any JVM involved.
+When it completes, you will have `zprintm-0.4.11` (or whatever you chose to call it), and this is a native image which will run super fast on MacOS __without__ any JVM involved.

 ## Usage